bSenpai/UdonProfiler/README.md

 * If you're making use of default execution order for your own custom scripts, make sure the values don't exceed the lower and upper limits imposed by the profiler (currently at -2 million and +2 million) (see [How It Works](#how-it-works) for more information).

-* The profiling script comes with some overhead, so make sure you only have it active in your scene during testing and development, and ideally only when you're actively measuring your project's performance.
+* The profiling script comes with some overhead, so make sure you only have it running during testing and development, and ideally only when you're actively measuring your project's performance.

+* To deactivate the profiler, uncheck the ```Script Enabled``` field under the ```Profiler``` script in your scene.
+This field can be alternatively toggled via a script if you choose to do so.

 * When not in use, you'll notice the application takes up a little CPU overhead (see [How It Works](#how-it-works) for more information).
 Hence, when not in use for extended periods of time, it's recommended to just close the application.